mysuf/videojs-ima-player/README.md

 ## Features
 - uses native videojs UI for ad playback
+- supports videojs v5 and v6
 - is easy to use

-## Limitations
-- supports only videojs v6

 ```
 npm install videojs-ima-player